-We use several rainfall datasets and a landslide inventory (Hilker et al., 2009) (Section 2.1) to derive objective landslidetriggering rainfall thresholds at the daily and hourly scale using two different statistical methods (TSS maximisation and frequentist approach) (Section 2.2), and to address some of the issues associated with higher temporal resolution data, such as the absence of accurate timing information for landslide occurrence (Section 2.3) and the lower quality (density) of rainfall data (Section 2.4).
+We use several rainfall datasets and a landslide inventory (Section 2.1) to derive objective landslide-triggering rainfall thresholds at the daily and hourly scale using two different statistical methods, True Skill Statistic maximisation and frequentist approach (Section 2.2), and to address some of the issues associated with higher temporal resolution data, such as the absence of accurate timing information for landslide occurrence (Section 2.3) and the lower quality (density) of rainfall data (Section

+70 2.4).
 We follow up with methods which quantify the impact of rainfall threshold normalisation (Section 2.5) and the added power of antecedent rainfall on landslide prediction (Section 2.6).